What is a hysterectomy?

 The following problems affecting the uterus may require treatment.
 This treatment may include medication, hysterectomy, or other surgeries or procedures.

-- Leiomyomas or uterine fibroids (benign tumors) that have increased in size, are painful, or cause heavy bleeding
+- Leiomyomas or uterine fibroids: These are benign tumors that have increased in size, are painful, or cause heavy bleeding.

-- Uterine prolapse (uterus that has "dropped" into the vaginal canal due to weakened support muscles), which can lead to urinary incontinence or difficulty with bowel movements
+- Uterine prolapse: The uterus "drops" into the vaginal canal due to weakened support muscles, which can lead to urinary incontinence or difficulty with bowel movements.

 - Cervical or uterine cancer or pre-cancer